 He surprisingly started his culinary career as a sushi chef in California.
 He left to train under Nori Sugie in Australia before following him to open Asiate at the Mandarin Oriental, Manhattan.
 Two years later, he became the chef de cuisine at Silks located at the Mandarin Oriental, San Francisco.
 He received critical acclaim while at Silks, earning 3.5 stars from esteemed critic Michael Bauer and being named him one of the nations "four chefs to watch" by Esquire magazine.
 Along the way, he trained under José Andrés at Minibar in DC which led to his position as chef de cuisine at Andrés' SAAM at the Bazaar post Silks.
 Yes, you read that right.
 He was chef de cuisine at Saam at The Bazaar.
-That is very impressive to food nerds like me.
 I'll wait while you go make your reservation now over at opentable.
 His last spot before moving to Miami was as the executive chef at Tydes at the Four Seasons, Santa Barbara.

 Chef Huff has assembled a talented supporting cast, including assistant chef de cuisine, Jacob Anaya, who was his sous at Silks.
 Subsequent to that he was in the kitchen at the Ritz Carlton, San Francisco and was most recently chef de cuisine at Pahu i’a at the Four Seasons Resort Hualalai on the Big Island.